kilonova10/algorithms/README.md

-# robotics_algorithms
+# Algorithms
-Python and C++ algorithms for robotics projects
+Python and C++ algorithms for a variety of applications

+1: Audio signal processing
+2: Robotics